Contact us if you have any questions about buying real estate

 Die Grafik verdeutlicht den langfristigen Aufwärtstrend und jüngste Veränderungen.
 Zwischen 2012 und 2019 legten die durchschnittlichen Angebotspreise Münchner Wohnungen jährlich zweistellig zu.
 Im 1.Quartal 2013 lag der Quadratmeterpreis bereits bei ca. 5.027 € (+15 % zum Vorjahr).
 Bis 2015 verdoppelten sich die Preise gegenüber 2010 (+85 % auf ~5.750 €/m²).
 In den folgenden Jahren setzte sich der Anstieg fort und erreichte Anfang 2022 einen vorläufigen Höhepunkt um ~9.500 €/m².
 Seitdem kam es infolge gestiegener Zinsen zu einer Preiskorrektur: Bis Ende 2023 sanken die Angebotspreise auf etwa 7.550–7.700 €/m².
 Aktuell ist jedoch wieder eine Stabilisierung erkennbar – im 1.
 Quartal 2025 liegt der Durchschnittspreis bei ca. 8.200–8.300 € pro m².
 Somit stehen die Preise trotz des Rückgangs weiterhin deutlich über dem Niveau von 2012.

-Owners in Munich can continue to benefit from high prices per square meter in 2025.
-Average prices in central locations remain stable at over €10,000 per m², which makes sales values in prime locations very attractive.
+Property owners in Munich can continue to benefit from high prices per square meter in 2025.
+Average prices in central locations will remain stable at over €10,000 per m², making sales values in prime locations very attractive.
 In districts such as Moosach or Laim, prices will remain at a high level of between ~€7,000 and €8,000 per m², depending on the quality and micro-location of the property - and can sometimes be significantly higher if it is a high-quality renovated apartment, for example.

 For owners, 2025 is a good time to consider sales opportunities, as prices have stabilized again after the decline.
 A thorough market analysis is advisable in order to take advantage of the best sales opportunities and find the right time.
 Mr. Lodge achieved an average price of €10,005 per m² for condominium sales in the period May 2023 to April 2024, well above the average market values in Munich.